LesFerch/RightClickTools/doc/v2/README.md

 **Note**: Normally Explorer does not allow itself to be "Run as Administrator", but that behavior can be disabled via a [registry setting](https://gist.github.com/LesFerch/a7e43762bb84f18c8ef6ccdfe606eff8) that requires TrustedInstaller privileges to change.
 Right-Click Tools temporarily changes that registry setting in order to run Explorer elevated (for Administrator users).
 Some details about why the restriction exists can be found in [this article and its comments](https://devblogs.microsoft.com/oldnewthing/20220524-00/?p=106682)

-### RegEdit as User
+### RegEdit

+This starts RegEdit as the current user, Administrator, or TrustedInstaller.

-This opens RegEdit as a standard user.
-As an administrator, this can be handy to verify what a standard user can or cannot change in the registry without having to analyze the permissions.
+**User**: This can be handy to verify what a standard user can or cannot change in the registry without having to analyze the permissions.
 As a standard user, this option opens RegEdit as it would normally.

-**Hidden feature**: Hold down the **Ctrl** key when selecting this item to open RegEdit collapsed.

-### RegEdit as Administrator

-This opens RegEdit as an administrator.
-As an administrator, this is the same as the normal method of opening RegEdit except that it eliminates the nuisance of the UAC prompt (if the privilege elevation task is installed).
+**Administrator**: For an "Administrator" user, this is the same as the normal method of opening RegEdit except that it eliminates the nuisance of the UAC prompt (if the privilege elevation task is installed).
 For a standard user, this option pops up a UAC prompt and then regedit will be running under the profile of the account used at the UAC prompt.

-**Hidden feature**: For administrator users, hold down the **Ctrl** key when selecting this item to open RegEdit collapsed.

-### RegEdit as TrustedInstaller

-This opens **RegEdit** via the SYSTEM account with **TrustedInstaller** privileges.
-This is handy for changing a protected setting.
+**TustedInstaller**: This opens **RegEdit** via the SYSTEM account with **TrustedInstaller** privileges.
+This is handy for changing protected settings.
 Use with care.

+**Hidden feature**: Hold down the **Ctrl** key when selecting this item to open RegEdit collapsed.

 ### Clear History